Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Methods

 where $a,b$ are real coefficients, $i = \sqrt{-1}$ being the complex number, $Q$ is the number of real poles $\lambda_k$, $S$ is the number of complex conjugate pole pairs $\alpha_k \pm j\beta_k$, and $Y_{\infty}$, $A_k$, $B_k$ and $C_k$ are numerical coefficients.
-Since we are concerned with the (time-domain) wave equation, the inverse Fourier transform is applied to the partial fraction decomposition term in \autoref{rational_func} giving us \cite{Troian2017}
+Since we are concerned with the (time-domain) wave equation, the inverse Fourier transform is applied on the admittance and on the partial fraction decomposition term in \autoref{rational_func}.
+Combining these gives \cite{Troian2017}